myousefnezhad/easyfmri-old/README.md

 3. Set environment variables (see example at the end)

-#### STEP(E).
-Update Environment Variable

-1. See the example bellow
+#### STEP E) Run easy fMRI

-2. After restarting your computer, run easyfmri:
+After restarting your computer, open a terminal and run easyfmri:

 ```
 ezfmri